+During the year ended 31 December 2023, the Group concluded its claim against Aviva Canada, a settlement of £178,000 was received.
 During 2021, the Group filed a claim in the High Court against KPMG LLP ("KPMG") in relation to KPMG's audit of Watchstone's (then Quindell's) Financial Statements for the year ending 31 December 2013.
 On 14 November 2022, the Group agreed terms for settlement with KPMG.
 Under the settlement, which is made without admission of liability by KPMG, KPMG paid Watchstone a sum of £4,950,000, in full and final settlement of the claim.
-This amount is presented as Other Income within the Consolidated Income Statement.
-The costs incurred in relation to the claim are included within Administrative Expenses.
+This amount is presented as Other Income within the Consolidated Income Statement for the year ended 31 December 2022.
+The costs incurred in relation to the claim are included within Administrative Expenses within the same period.